-- The amount shown on your Wage and Tax Statement (Form W-2) in the box "State wages, tips, etc." - Wages you received but for which you do not have a Wage and Tax Statement. - Tips you did not report to your employer. - Fair market value of meals and living quarters if given by your employer as a matter of your choice and not for your employer's convenience. - Strike and lockout benefits paid by a union from union dues, including both cash and the fair market value of goods received, unless the facts clearly show that such benefits were intended as a gift.
+- The amount shown on your Wage and Tax Statement (Form W-2) in the box "State wages, tips, etc." (Enter on Form 80-107). - All other wages, salaries, tips, etc., in which you do not have a Wage and Tax Statement.
+(Enter on Form 80-108, Part V, Schedule N). - · Tips you did not report to youremployer. - Fair market value of meals and living quarters if given by your employer as a matter of your choice and not for your employer's convenience. - Strike and lockout benefits paid by a union from union dues, including both cash and the fair market value of goods received, unless the facts clearly show that such benefits were intended as a gift.

-Include all W-2's with your return.
+Include all W-2s with your return.
 Also, you must complete the Income/Withholding Tax Schedule (Form 80-107) and submit it with your return.

-Differences may exist between the amount of state taxable income entered on this form (line 37 through line 47) and the amount of federal taxable income entered on Form 1040, 1040A, etc. In such cases, reconciliation must be provided.
+Differences may exist between the amount of state taxable income entered on this form (line 37 through line 47) and the amount of federal taxable income entered on Form 1040, 1040A, etc. In such cases, a reconciliation must be provided.
 This can be accomplished in one of two ways.
 The first method is to enter the amount per the federal return for the corresponding line item (e.g. line 38 - Schedule C income) on the Mississippi return.
-A separate adjustment is recorded on Schedule N identifying the difference(s) between federal and state reportable income (e.g. Bonus Depreciation Adj. - Schedule C - 1).
+A separate adjustment is recorded on Schedule N identifying the difference(s) between federal and state reportable income (e.g. Bonus Depreciation Adj.-Schedule C-1).
 The alternative is to enter the amount of Mississippi reportable income on the appropriate line (e.g. line 41 - Farm Income) and attach a separate schedule reconciling the federal amount, the item(s) of difference, and the state amount reported on page 2 of Form 80-105.

-Non-Resident Return: On Form 80-205, married individuals with separate incomes electing to file a combined return (both spouses having earned incomes) should combine their incomes beginning with line 38, and throughout the schedule to determine Total Income from All Sources and Income(s) Earned in Mississippi Only.
+Non-Resident Return: On Form 80-205, married individuals with separate incomes electing to file a combined return (both spouses having earned incomes) should combine their incomes beginning with line 38 and throughout the schedule to determine Total Income from All Sources and Income(s) Earned in Mississippi Only.